Fall23-DSCI-510/final-project-monabr4/README.md

 # COVID-19 in Malaysia

-Author's Note: Please read these docuements in order for set up and understanding the structure of the project and data --> (1)README.md (2)raw.txt (3)processed.txt
+Author's Note: Please read these docuements in order for to set up and understand the structure of the project and data --> (1)README.md (2)raw.txt (3)processed.txt

 ## Introduction